pseudo-rnd-thoughts/temporal-explanations-4-drl/readme.md

 # Temporal Explanations for Deep Reinforcement Learning

-> Despite significant progress in deep reinforcement learning across a range of environments, there are still limited tools to understand why agents make decisions.
+Despite significant progress in deep reinforcement learning across a range of environments, there are still limited tools to understand why agents make decisions.
 In particular, we consider how certain actions enable an agent to collect rewards or achieve its goals.
 Understanding this temporal context for actions is critical to explaining an agent’s choices.
 To date, however, little research has explored such explanations, and those that do depend on domain knowledge.
 We address this by developing three novel types of local temporal explanations, two of which do not require domain knowledge, and two novel metrics to evaluate agent skills.
 We conduct a comprehensive user survey of our explanations against two state-of-the-art local non-temporal explanations for Atari environments and find that our explanations are preferred by users 80.7% of the time over the state-of-the-art explanations.

+For the full paper, see https://link.springer.com/chapter/10.1007/978-3-031-70074-3_6

 ## Example Explanations